-A travel in the time
+A travel through time

 A great trip started with just one step.
 Discover the history of Bertolli